You're probably here because you want to know how to make money with a blog.

 - Create your webinar.
 Repurpose your blog content into video form.

 - Advertise.
 Use your blog posts, newsletter and /or Facebook ads to sell tickets.
+You can even consider creating landing pages with videos that are converting better!

 - Host.
 Perform your webinar (either live or not) on reliable software.